JamaicaOfficial Name: Jamaica

 If you are a women traveling abroad, please review our travel tips for Women Travelers.

 LGBT RIGHTS: Jamaican law contains specific prohibitions on certain sexual activities.
 These prohibitions have been used to target LGBT individuals.
-The law prohibits “acts of gross indecency” (generally interpreted as any kind of physical intimacy) between persons of the same sex, in public or in private, which are punishable by up to 10 years in prison.
-There is also an “antibuggery” law that prohibits consensual same-sex sexual conduct between men, but it is not widely enforced.
-Homophobia is widespread in the country and through the songs and the behavior of some musicians, the country’s dancehall culture helps perpetuate homophobia.
-Government officials, religious leaders and news media have been known to make derogatory comments toward the LGBT community, and discrimination on the basis of sexual orientation is widespread.
+The law prohibits “acts of gross indecency” (generally interpreted as any kind of physical intimacy) between persons of the same sex, in public or in private, and provides punishment of up to 10 years in prison.
+There is also an “antibuggery” law that prohibits consensual same-sex sexual conduct between men.

-The Jamaica Forum for Lesbians, All Sexuals, and Gays (J-FLAG) continues to report serious human rights abuses, including assault with deadly weapons, “corrective rape” of women accused of being lesbians, arbitrary detention, mob attacks, stabbings, setting on fire, harassment of LGBT patients by hospital and prison staff, and targeted shootings of such persons.
-J-FLAG data shows that young people, ages 18 to 29, continue to bear the brunt of violence based on sexual orientation.
-This violence creates a climate of fear that prompts many LGBT persons to emigrate, while the gross indecency laws mean those who remain are vulnerable to extortion from neighbors who threaten to report them to the police as part of blackmailing schemes.
+Negative attitudes towards LGBT issues are widespread in Jamaican popular culture and politics, and many Jamaicans see homosexuality as contrary to their religious beliefs.
+Although there is increasing public discourse about LGBT rights, there are continuous reports of serious human rights abuses against LGBT individuals, including assassinations, assault with deadly weapons, “corrective rape” of women accused of being lesbians, arbitrary detention, mob attacks, stabbings, immolations, and harassment of LGBT patients by hospital and prison staff.
+Young LGBT individuals bear the brunt of violence based on sexual orientation, creating a climate of fear that prompts many to emigrate.
+The gross indecency laws make those who remain vulnerable to extortion from neighbors who threaten to report them to the police as part of blackmailing schemes.

 In general, popular tourist venues in Jamaica are not equipped to accommodate physically challenged visitors.
 While some of the country’s all-inclusive resorts are accessible, most transportation, entertainment, and even medical facility options are not.
 You may wish to consult websites and blogs that focus on accessible travel for practical information and first-hand accounts of traveling in Jamaica.

 Medical care is much more limited than in the United States.
 Comprehensive but basic emergency medical services are located only in Kingston and Montego Bay, and smaller public hospitals are located in each parish.
-Emergency medical and ambulance services, and the availability of prescription drugs, are limited in outlying parishes.
+The availability of prescription drugs, emergency medical care, and ambulance services are limited in outlying parishes.
 Ambulance service is limited both in the quality of emergency care and in the availability of vehicles in remote parts of the country.
-Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost $15,000 - $20,000 or more.
+Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost 15,000 – 20,000 USD or more.
 Doctors and hospitals in Jamaica often require cash payment prior to providing services.

 The Embassy’s website contains information on medical services and air-ambulance companies.
 Please alert the American Citizen Services Unit to such cases by calling (876) 702-6000.